-- If the oil level is below the MIN/ADD mark, add enough oil to raise the level within the MIN-MAX/ADD-FULL range. - Oil levels above the MAX/FULL mark may cause engine damage.
-Some oil must be removed from the engine by a service technician. - 7.
+- Oil levels above the upper hole may cause engine damage.
+Some oil must be removed from the engine by an authorized dealer. - 7.
 Put the indicator back in and ensure it is fully seated.

 Adding engine oil

 1. Check the engine oil.
 For instructions, refer to Checking the engine oil in this chapter.